 Wright, who first came to the Foundation as an intern, joined full time in 1999.
 In his new role, he oversees design, maintenance and administration of all digital technology used at Mott’s headquarters in Flint, as well as in field offices around the world.
 He is a graduate of University of Michigan-Flint, where he earned a bachelor’s degree in Computer Science.
 Wright serves as a board member at Red Ink Flint and is a director and co-founder of the community makerspace Factory Two.
 He also serves on the agenda committee for the Technology Affinity Group, a non-profit membership organization that promotes the power of technology to advance the goals of the philanthropic sector.

-Chien began working as an intern with what was then the Foundation’s Information Services department in 2010, returning in 2012 as a technical support analyst.
+Chien began working as an intern with what was then the Foundation’s Information Technology department in 2010, returning in 2012 as a technical support analyst.
 A graduate of the University of Michigan, she earned a bachelor’s degree in Industrial Engineering.
 She also holds a master’s degree in Systems Engineering from the University of Pennsylvania.
 As Information Technology Manager, she is now responsible for managing all aspects of the Foundation’s technology and communications infrastructure.

 Prior to joining Mott, Stoddard was the director of facilities for Baker College, where she managed the day-to-day operations of the main campus, as well as two branch campuses.
 In her new position, she oversees management of the Foundation’s historical 16-story headquarters, the adjacent Commerce Center and other properties in Flint.
 Stoddard earned a bachelor’s degree in Communications from the University of Michigan-Flint.